volkszaehler/vzlogger/README.md

    sudo apt-get install libunistring-dev
 (this might be needed on others now as well as we link unconditionally against libunistring)

+If you want to use MQTT support: sudo apt-get install libmosquitto-dev

 Then run the installation:

     wget --no-check-certificate https://raw.github.com/volkszaehler/vzlogger/master/install.sh
     sudo bash install.sh

 Mailing List
 -------------
 If you have questions, contact the volkszaehler mailing lists: